 Article 33(6)

 Where the International Searching Authority has not established an international search report and instead issued a declaration under Article 17 (relating to excluded subject matter, clarity, lack of unity, etc.), the questions of novelty, inventive step and industrial applicability cannot be addressed since there are no documents to consider under Article 33(6), and this is noted using the sixth check box of Box No. III.
-(Note that this applies even where Article 34 amendments may have overcome considerations under Article 34(4)(ii)).
+(Note that this applies even where Article 34 amendments may have overcome considerations under Article 34(4)(a)(ii)).

 Nucleotide and/or Amino Acid Sequence Listings